Prologue

 There were small figures moving

 along the desert.
-They were likely a group of refugees, Lust thought, headed
+They were likely another group of refugees, Lust figured,

-out to the Frontier to try and find a better living for themselves.
+headed out to the Frontier to try and find a better life for themselves.
 There

-couldn’t have been more than twenty, and they were carrying a few of their own
+couldn’t have been more than twenty, and they were carrying a few of their number

 The group paused as they saw her on